storageos/storageos.github.io/_includes/operator/install.md

 ### Create a Secret

-Before deploying a StorageOS cluster, create a Secret to define the StorageOS API Username and Password in base64 encoding.
+Before deploying a StorageOS cluster, create a Secret defining the StorageOS API Username and Password in base64 encoding.

+The API username and password are used to create the default StorageOS admin account which can be used with the StorageOS CLI and to login to the StorageOS GUI.
+The account defined in the secret is also used by Kubernetes to authenticate against the StorageOS API when installing with the native driver.

 ```bash
 {{ page.cmd }} create -f - <<END